mithray/readeasy/README.md

 ## Introduction

+Please open an issue on Github if you want to ask me more about this.
+I really would like to know if others like the idea of this package and find it useful.
 This tests the readability of a text, and will soon also provide suggestions for improvement.
 It heirarchically calculates the readability of an article of a text as a whole, then separate paragraphs, then sentences, then words.
 When checking the readability of words it counts the syllables in a word and if the word has more syllables than specificed threshold it looks up the dictionary.com api to check for synonyms that are shorter.

 ## Contents